 From refreshing juices to warming coffee.
 At the food court area, you can find a wide range of products from Dunkin Donuts to freshly baked pizza at Hja-hollu.

 The KEF International airport is named after the village it is located in: Keflavik.
 The city offers some exciting options if you wish to spend a couple of hours in this area:

 Keflavik is commonly referred to as “The Liverpool of the north.”
 This nickname comes from the connection of the village with the music and bands that arose in Liverpool in the ’60s.
 Among them the legendary rock band “The Beatles.”

 You can quickly get to the Blue Lagoon from KEF Airport.
 There is an airport transfer with hourly pick up and drop off available at the main terminal.
-Price for the shuttle to the Blue Lagoon is 2.700 ISK if you wish to have a one-way ticket from the airport to the blue lagoon.
-Round trip would be 5.500 ISK.
+The price for the shuttle to the Blue Lagoon is 2.700 ISK if you wish to have a one-way ticket from the airport to the blue lagoon.
+The round trip would be 5.500 ISK.
 You can also book online both the shuttle service and the ticket entrance.
 The Spa offers different packs and experiences for you to enjoy this hot spring water properly.

 Keflavik Airport – Iceland’s Main Hub

 To travel with peace of mind, it is essential to know the rules of airports and the services.
-Keflavik Airport provides a high-quality service to passengers of all age and needs.
+Keflavik Airport provides a high-quality service to passengers of all ages and needs.
 Special assistance at the airport is available at free of charge.
-There are several playgroung areas close to different gates across the airport with seats for the parents to check their little ones carefully.
+There are several playground areas close to different gates across the airport with seats for the parents to check their little ones carefully.